ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ### PYTHONPATH - determine which Python module will be used

-The idea of controlling resolution paths via environment variables also applies to language-specific domains.
-For example, Python consults the `PYTHONPATH` variable to possibly change search paths for Python modules.
+The idea of controlling path resolution via environment variables also applies to language-specific domains.
+For example, Python consults the `PYTHONPATH` variable to determine search paths for Python modules.

 > ## Possible side-effect